-This cannabis operation will grow in above-ground pots.
-The growing medium for this cultivation operation is anticipated to be imported soil that would be amended each year.
-The first year approximately 500 to 700 yards of soil may be imported.
+This cannabis operation will grow in above-ground containers or beds.
+The growing medium for this cultivation operation would be amended each year for combined mature plant and nursery cannabis cultivation purposes.

-9.1.4.
+8.1.4.
 Growing Medium Handling, Disposal, and Waste Reduction